radanalyticsio/oshinko-specs/implemented/improve-ephemeral-cluster-handling.md

 Note that in this spec we are only considering driver applications created using deploymentconfigs.
 At this time we do not support ephemeral clusters created by driver applications started from job objects.
 Making ephemeral clusters work for job objects requires more work.
+Therefore, in this solution, clusters created by applications started from job objects will always be non-ephemeral.

 ### Labeling to store metadata